 When we think of visible light, what we’re really talking about is pure white light.
 Sir Issac Newton was the first person to scientifically identify that white light (visible light) also contains colors.
 Newton placed a prism in a room and passed a beam of light through it.
-He discovered what we now know as the spectrum—think colors of the rainbow—starting at red and ending at magenta.
+He discovered what we now know as the spectrum—think colors of the rainbow—starting at red and ending at violet.

 He then took another prism and redirected all of the beams back through it, recombining them back into pure white light.